aagrxyz/fastPPCA/README.md

 * output_path (-o) : The output prefix along with the path where the results will be stored
 * accelerated_em (-aem) : The flag stating whether to use accelerated EM or not (default: 0).
 * var_normalize (-vn) : The flag stating whether to perform varinance normalization or not (default: false).
+* memory_efficient (-mem) : The flag states whether to use a memory effecient version for the EM algorithm or not.
+The memory efficient version is a little slow than the not efficient version (default: false)
+* fast_mode (-nfm) : The flag whether to use a fast mode for the EM algorithm(default: true).
+Note: Setting the -nfm (NOT fast_mode) at command line will use a slow version of EM.

 ```